PrasadTharanga/Test2/README.md

 # Test2
 Git testing
-checking new fetures of Github
+checking new fetures of Github  wweellccoommee